dmajidian/Custom-Product-Options/README.md

 To Install:

-Create a new folder inside the 'app' folder called Evil, create another folder inside 'Evil' folder called 'Custom'.
+Create a new folder inside the 'app' folder called 'Evil', create another folder inside 'Evil' folder called 'Custom'.
 Dump all the files inside '/app/Evil/Custom/'

 Go to Command Line and in the root folder of Magento, enter 'php bin/magento setup:upgrade'